MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-branches.md

 1. Under **Branch** drop down, choose **Create a new branch**, and branch it from the *main* branch.
 1. In **Git folder**, enter the name of the folder you want to sync to in your repo.

-   The workspace syncs with your feature branch, and becomes a copy of the ‘Dev team’ workspace, as illustrated above.
-You can now work in a new isolated environment.
+   The workspace syncs with your feature branch, and becomes a copy of the Dev team's workspace, as illustrated.
+You can now work in this new isolated environment.

    :::image type="content" source="./media/git-branches/branches-update-commit.png" alt-text="Diagram showing the workflow of commits.":::